 Voigtländer of West-Germany introduced this Bessamatic in 1959.
-As the other west-germans, they were not really matching the japanese and sold their cameras mainly in western Europe.
-Still no IRM (Instant Return Mirror), it came with a fixed lens, and like most west-german cameras at the time, it had a selenium meter for setting shutter/aperture values.
+As the other West-Germans, they were not really matching the Japanese and sold their cameras mainly in western Europe.
+Still no IRM (Instant Return Mirror), and like most West-German cameras at the time, it had a selenium meter for setting shutter/aperture values.
+From 1960, the Zoomar, worlds first zoom lens, was available.
 141x103x47mm, weight:935 grams with lens.
 Sn: 81373.

 1959: Japan: Aires Penta 35: